Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: First definitions and main result

 where $\nu(\vv)$ is deterministic and depends on the law of the capacities of the edges, the dimension and $\vv$.
-The maximal flow considered here is not well defined, since $F_1$ and $F_2$ are not sets of vertices (a rigorous definition will be given in Section \ref{secproba}), but Equation (\ref{eqdefnu}) allows us to understand what the constant $\nu (\vv)$ represents.
-By the max-flow min-cut Theorem, $\phi_n (F_1, F_2, Q(\vv))$ is the minimal capacity of a "surface" of plaquettes that cuts $F_1$ from $F_2$ in $Q(\vv)$, thus a discrete "surface" whose boundary is spanned by $\p Q(\vv)$.
-Thus the constant $\nu (\vv)$ can be seen as the average asymptotic capacity of a continuous unit surface normal to $\vv$.
-By symmetry we have $\nu (\vv) = \nu (-\vv)$.
+The maximal flow considered here is not well defined, since $F_1$ and $F_2$ are not sets of vertices (a rigorous definition will be given in Section~\ref{secproba}), but equation (\ref{eqdefnu}) allows us to understand what the constant $\nu(\vv)$ represents.
+By the max-flow min-cut theorem, $\phi_n (F_1, F_2, Q(\vv))$ is the minimal capacity of a ``surface'' of plaquettes that cuts $F_1$ from $F_2$ in $Q(\vv)$, thus a discrete ``surface'' whose boundary is spanned by $\partial Q(\vv)$.
+Thus the constant $\nu(\vv)$ can be seen as the average asymptotic capacity of a continuous unit surface normal to $\vv$.
+By symmetry we have $\nu(\vv) = \nu(-\vv)$.

 This interpretation of $\nu(\vv)$ provides in a natural way the desired continuous deterministic min-cut problem.
-Indeed, if $\S$ is a "nice" surface ("nice" means $\C^1$ among other things), it is natural to define its capacity as
+Indeed, if $\S$ is a ``nice'' surface (``nice'' means $\C^1$ among other things), it is natural to define its capacity as

-where $\H^{d-1}$ is the $(d-1)$-dimensional Hausdorff measure on $\RR^d$ and $\vv_{\S} (x)$ is a unit vector normal to $\S$ at $x$.
-Exactly as a discrete cutset $\E_n$ can be seen as the boundary of a set $R(\E_n)$, we see $\S$ as the boundary of a set $F \subset \O$, and we define $\capa (F) = \capa (\p F)$.
+where $\H^{d-1}$ is the $(d-1)$-dimensional Hausdorff measure on $\RR ^d$, and $\vv_{\S} (x)$ is a unit vector normal to $\S$ at $x$.
+Exactly as a discrete cutset $\E_n$ can be seen as the boundary of a set $R(\E _n)$, we see $\S$ as the boundary of a set $F \subset\O$, and we define $\capa(F) = \capa(\partial F)$.
 The continuous deterministic min-cut problem we consider is the following:

-The above variational problem is loosely defined, since we did not give a definition of $\capa (F)$ for all $F$, and we did not describe precisely the admissible sets $F$: we should precise the regularity required on $\p F$ and what "separating" means.
-This will be done in Section \ref{secproba}.
-We will denote by $\Sigma^a$ the set of the continuous minimal cutsets, i.e.,
+The above variational problem is loosely defined, since we did not give a definition of $\capa(F)$ for all $F$, and we did not describe precisely the admissible sets $F$: we should precise the regularity required on $\partial F$ and what ``separating'' means.
+This will be done in Section~\ref{secproba}.
+We will denote by $\Sigma^a$ the set of the continuous minimal cutsets, that is,

-The variational problem $\phi_{\O}^{a}$ is a very good candidate to be the continuous min-cut problem we are looking for, all the more since it has been proved by the authors in the companion papers \cite{CerfTheret09supc}, \cite{CerfTheret09geoc} and \cite{CerfTheret09infc} that under suitable hypotheses
+The variational problem $\phi_{\O}^{a}$ is a very good candidate to be the continuous min-cut problem we are looking for, all the more since it has been proved by the authors in the companion papers \cite {CerfTheret09supc,CerfTheret09geoc} and \cite{CerfTheret09infc} that under suitable hypotheses

-This result is presented in Section \ref{secproba}.
+This result is presented in Section~\ref{secproba}.
 By studying maximal streams and minimal cutsets, we will give an alternative proof of this law of large numbers for $\phi_n$.